zuplo-samples/mysql-planetscale-postgrest/README.md

 # MySQL PostgREST

-Demo application to build a REST API over a planetscale database.
+Demo application to build a PostgREST-compatible REST API over a MySQL database.

 ## Installation